shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 Note the **`{config}`** token.
 The path will now resolve to the hooks folder in your project configuration.
 Your new copy of the collector will inherit from the collector defined by the app itself.

-**NOTE: If you were to publish at this point, the Publish logic would be exactly the same as the collector has simply been copied and referenced from a new location.**
+{% include info title="Note" content="If you were to publish at this point, the Publish logic would be exactly the same as the collector has simply been copied and referenced from a new location." %}

 Now you need to open up your copy of the collector in your preferred IDE or text editor, then locate the **`process_current_session`** method.
 This method is responsible for collecting all publish items in the current DCC session.
 Because you will be collecting a new publish type, go to the bottom of this method and add the following line: